swcarpentry/DEPRECATED-boot-camps/python/dont_repeat_yourself/Readme.md

 ![Exercise](pics/exercise.jpg) **Bonus Exercise:** The CSV module even has a method to write multiple rows: `writerows()`.
 Try using it in stead of the loop over `all_data`.

-WE still need to ensure that the numerical results in our original files are being treated as numbers.
+We still need to ensure that the numerical results in our original files are being treated as numbers.
 To do so, immediately before returning our value from `extractData()` we'll:
 * define a list of columns that should be treated as numeric